 Garlic powder - Delicious garlic powder, makes the seitan smell and taste a little more like chicken.
 Probably because I used to always add garlic to my chicken because it tastes so much better.
 It really enhances it.

-Ketchup - Any ketchup brand will work.
-This is the base for your sauce.
-Don't worry, your result won't taste like ketchup.
+Brown sauce - This is the base for your sauce.
+Don't worry, your result won't taste like plain brown sauce.
 It will be a nice, spicy and delicious sauce.

 Tabasco - Ideally you will want to use hot and smoky tabasco for this.
 Any tabasco will work but if you come across the Tabasco chipotle version in your local supermarket, go for that one!